Chinmay-47/practice-cpp/notes/classes.md

 }
 ```

+- Classes in C++ are essentially extensions of structures
+- Structures cannot have methods/functions
 - We cannot protect access to data in Structures, data can be accessed from anywhere
 - We can use classes to combine data and behaviour (functions/methods)
 - We can use private and public specifiers to control access to variables and methods